 Welcome to my webpage!

-I am a recently tenured, Associate Professor at Georgetown University.
 I am currently in the Science, Technology and International Affairs program at the School of Foreign Service.
-I am also affliated with Massive Data Institute.
-You could contact me at: rv408@georgetown.edu
+I am affliated with the Center of Digital Ethics and the Massive Data Institute.

 My work focuses on the intersection of technical and critical approaches to designing computing technology, exploring how they can empower marginalized citizens.
 My work seeks to center marginalized citizens’ experience in computing.
 Broadly, my research combines bodies of scholarship and practice in the Information and Communication Technologies for Development (ICT4D), which embraces the ethos of marginalized citizens-centered design and applies it to global human development and policy.